partisiablockchain/dapp-playground/README.md

 interact, deploy and
 play around with as part of the dev-environment.
-You can continue using these outside of the dev environment, just remember the private keys, cause they are not saved when you delete the container.
+You can continue using these outside of the dev environment, just remember the private keys, because they are not saved when you delete the container.

 ## It is your own online personalized contract development environment